CosmicMind/Material/README.md

 # Welcome to Material

-Material is an animation and graphics framework.
-It may be used for Google's Material Design and Apple's Flat UI.
+Material is an animation and graphics framework for Google's Material Design and Apple's Flat UI in Swift.
 Material allows the creativity of others to easily be expressed.

 ## Features